 - Negative effects on cardiovascular well-being and overall health.

 - Gum infections and bone loss (periodontal disease).

 Our dental cleaning appointments are about an hour-long, and new patient visits typically last a bit longer.
 We take pride in getting to know each of our patients, tailoring treatments to the health needs and goals of every individual.
 Here’s what to expect the first time you come to our office:

-- Dental History—Our hygienist, either Sandy or Sydney, will gather dental and medical histories so that we have a clear picture of your current health, including any medical conditions that can impact dental treatment.
+- Dental History—Our hygienist, either Sandy, Shari, or Sydney, will gather dental and medical histories so that we have a clear picture of your current health, including any medical conditions that can impact dental treatment.

 - Digital X-rays—We take digital x-rays as diagnostic material for your comprehensive oral exam.
 If you have had x-rays taken within the last 12 months, please have them sent to our office.
 If you are unable to have x-rays taken, please inform the hygienist as you give your medical history.